AxaFrance/ecotag/README.md

 As you can see, ML-Cli can use several parameters:

  - Required
-    - **Tasks file path** : called with "-t <VALUE>" or "--tasks-path <VALUE>".
-Defines the path of the tasks.json file, which describes the tasks to execute.
     - **Base directory path** : called with "-b <VALUE>" or "--base-path <VALUE>".
 Defines the default base directory used by the paths inside your task.json file.
  - Optional
+     - **Tasks file path** : called with "-t <VALUE>" or "--tasks-path <VALUE>".
+Defines the path of the tasks.json file, which describes the tasks to execute.
+If not provided, the webapp will start, but not the batch.
      - **Security path** : called with "-s <VALUE>" or "--security-path <VALUE>".
 Defines the security directory path.
 ML-Cli has only access to files inside this directory.
 If not provided, the security path will be the same as the base directory path.
  - Other
      - **Help**: called with "-?", "-h" or "--help", it provides a description of all parameters directly in the terminal.